Hannah Miller (ice hockey): Professional

 After reaching out and expressing interest in playing with the China-based Canadian Women's Hockey League (CWHL) team, Miller was drafted in the third round, fifteenth overall in the 2018 CWHL Draft by the Shenzhen KRS Vanke Rays.
 She signed with the team for the 2018–19 CWHL season and finished her first professional ice hockey season tied with Emma Woods for second on the team with 10 goals and ranked fifth with 15 points in 20 games.

 Following the collapse of the CWHL in 2019, Miller remained with the KRS Vanke Rays as they became the first non-Russian team to join the Zhenskaya Hockey League (ZhHL).
 In the 2019–20 ZhHL season, she scored 12 goals and 13 assists for 25 points in 24 games, ranking second on the team for goals and fourth for assists, and won the 2020 Russian Championship.

 Miller was drafted in the 13th round, 74th overall, by PWHL Toronto in the 2023 PWHL draft.
 She signed a one-year contract in November 2023.
 During the 2023–24 season, she recorded seven goals and seven assists in 23 regular season games and one goal and two assists in five games during the Walter Cup.
 On June 21, 2024, she signed a one-year contract extension with Toronto.
 During the 2024–25 season, she recorded ten goals and 14 assists in 29 regular season games for the Sceptres.
 On June 16, 2025, she signed a three-year contract with the Vancouver Goldeneyes.
 Speaking about the move to her hometown of Vancouver, which she made as a free agent, Miller said "I’ve been playing kind of all over the place, overseas and in Toronto.
 So to come back and be in Vancouver and playing professionally, it’s a dream come true."

+On April 18, 2026 in a game against the Seattle Torrent, Miller became the first player in PWHL history to score four points in multiple games.
+Her teammate Jenn Gardiner also broke a PWHL record in the same game by becoming the first player in league history to score four goals in a single game.